CCA-Public/digital-archives-manual/guides/stabilization.md

 **Procedure:**

-1. Create a SIP named `<accession number>_raw`, containing the files as sent by the donor and/or disk images.
+1. Create a SIP named `<accession number>_raw`, containing the files as sent by the donor (packaged as a single .tar file) and/or disk images.
 If an accession has not yet been created in TMS, temporarily store the SIP in the Digital Shipping Space until the accession number has been assigned and a record created in TMS.
 2. Copy the SIP to the VSP-AMPL-01 pipeline using the `send_to_archivematica.py` script.
 3. (Digital Archivist/Archivematica administrator) Move the SIP to the Automation Tools watched folder for ingest.
 Follow typical ingest and QA procedures.